Arrow Downward Arrow Downward Close Close Done Done Cart Cart clock clock

 Jews Vikings Celts Germanic Tribes Basques show all ancient tribes

-» Field report from V. Rushing
+» Field report from J. Galvan

-» Field report from H. Schlichting
+» Field report from G. Wilke

-» Field report from X. de Vries
+» Field report from Z. Shores

 This is how the DNA origin analysis works